sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 To permit efficient use of baseline JIT compilers, WebAssembly is designed to do fast validation and ability to track registers for allocation without IR generation.
-This is done by careful design of WebAssembly instructions, which the pass can use to extract register information.To integrate well with optimizing JIT compilers, WebAssembly is designed to do direct-to-SSA translation (WebAssembly is not in SSA form, but offers some tools to derive an SSA form).
+This is done by careful design of WebAssembly instructions, which the pass can use to extract register information.
+To integrate well with optimizing JIT compilers, WebAssembly is designed to do direct-to-SSA translation (WebAssembly is not in SSA form, but offers some tools to derive an SSA form).
 Moreover, structured control flow makes decoding simpler.